bml-research/data_analysis/data/data_01_index.md

 ### Untidy data versus tidy data:

-In data science, a lot of time is spent on data cleaning and data organisation.
+In data science, a lot of time is spent on data cleaning and data organization.
 A more standardized way to structure data is the [tidy data format](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).